 Have you ever dabbled in crypto investing?
 Most of us have, and if you are like us, you would have some idea about Bitcoin, Ethereum, and Cardano platforms.
 Not too familiar with Cardano?
-Don’t worry; we have just the right amount of information to get you started.
-For starters, you should know that it’s popularly known as ADA in industry circles.
+Don’t worry; we have the right information to get you started.
+You should know that it’s popularly known as ADA in industry circles.
 Technically, ADA is the native token or cryptocurrency of the Cardano blockchain.

 Cardano (ADA) has become one of the eminent blockchain assets in the cryptocurrency industry.
-Cardano has its own special place amongst blockchains because of the rapid advancement in the technology that powers it.
+Cardano has its special place amongst blockchains because of the rapid technological advancement that powers it.

 Features that Make ADA Special